 The best thing for getting the original grips off the handlebars is a solution of water and dishwashing liquid, which you spray under the grip.
 To do so, lift the grip away from the handlebar or the throttle tube with a thin screwdriver, then run the screwdriver around the handlebar once to distribute the solution, and it will be easy to remove the grip.

-For rubber grips, you may also use brake cleaner, but not on foam grips, as brake cleaner can dissolve the foam.
-If the grip is stuck to the controls, you must first cut it away with a utility knife.
+For rubber grips, you may also use brake cleaner but not on foam grips, as brake cleaner can dissolve the foam.
+If the grip has been glued to the control, you must first cut it away with a utility knife.
 Now have a look at the throttle tube.
 It is easiest to install the heated grips on smooth throttle tubes.
 If the grip slips on easily, you do not need to take the throttle tube off the handlebar.

 However, if the tube is contoured or slightly too thick, you will need to saw, file and sand it so that the new grip fits on tightly but without the use of force.
 For this job, it's better to take the throttle tube off the handlebar.
 This means unscrewing the controls so that the throttle cables can be disconnected.
 It's easier if you twist the cable adjuster knob a little so that there's more play in the cable.
 Metal throttle tubes are more robust than plastic ones and will withstand a tap with a hammer, but take care with plastic.
 It's best not to use a hammer when putting on the new grip, and definitely not if you're doing this with the throttle tube mounted on the handlebar, because if the housing of the controls is also made of plastic and a small pin fixes it to the handlebar, it may break off under the least strain.
 Then the controls will no longer be tightly fixed to the handlebar.